r00k/microconf-talk/slides/presentation.md

 ---

-# Tip: small is beautiful

----

 # Three wins in this phase

 ---

-# How I'd Start Over

-## Phase 2: Pre-sell an info product
+# Phase 2: Pre-sell an info product

+---

+# Victory at this stage is selling 1 copy to 1 stranger

+---

+# Tip: small is beautiful

 ---